ionic-team/ion-android-filesystem/README.md

 coroutineScope.cancel()
 ```

-Other methods can return a kotlin `Flow` when multiple emissions.
+Other methods can return a kotlin `Flow` to allow emitting multiple values.
 They also run outside the main thread.
 See the example below:

 ```kotlin
 val controller = IONFILEController(context)